Vishu: Padakkam

 The word 'Padakkam' in Malayalam means firecrackers.
 Firecrackers are burst during Vishu the same way north Indians burst firecrackers during Diwali.

 Konna

 Konna (Cassia fistula), commonly known as golden shower is the flower of the Vishu festival.

 Other customs

 The tradition of buying of new clothes for the occasion of Vishu is called Puthukodi or Vishukodi.
 There is also a popular tradition of elders giving money to younger ones or dependents of the family.
 This is called Vishukkaineetam.
 Another tradition is of giving alms and contributing to community charity.
 Children enjoy setting off firecrackers.
+Kaineettam literally means 'extension of hand'.
+As seen in many Hindu expressions of good-will, charity and philanthropy, and sustenance of dharma, the kaineettam usually ends with the numerical 1, indicating a new beginning, while also a continuation.
+For example, Vishukkaineettam is gifted in amounts such as Rs 11, Rs 21, Rs 51, 101, etc. In earlier times, many used to give the kaineettam of a rupee and a quarter, with the quarter being an indicator of growth in abundance and prosperity.

 Pathamudayam

 Pathamudayam is celebrated on the 10th day of Medam Month in Malayalam Era and 10th day after Vishu.
 According to the tradition, ‘Pathamudayam’ is the day when the sun is most powerful and astrological science support the believe.
 To symbolise the ten sunrises from Vishu, traditional oil lamps with 10 wicks are lit in every house.